adasjusk/oranges.lt/scpwiki/scp.md

 ## SCP-173 (Peanut)
 - Have 50% to drop bomb and explode quickly

-For more reach me out if you want more modifications!
+For more reach me out, if you want more modifications!